top of page

 Mature man and his dog

-What value will be added?
+What values will be added?

 Let's ask the question.